Rosencrantz and Guildenstern (play): Synopsis

 Rosencrantz and Guildenstern tell the Queen that they will have Hamlet play a leading part in some court theatricals to distract him.
 Hamlet enters, and she begs them to prevent him from soliloquising.
-Hamlet begins, "To be – or not to be," but they interrupt him, turning the soliloquy into a trio, and urging him to commit suicide.
-Hamlet responds: "It must be patent to the merest dunce / Three persons can't soliloquize at once!"
+Hamlet begins, "To be – or not to be", but they interrupt him, anticipating the points he plans to make, and give him a dagger and revolver that he may use to commit suicide.
+Hamlet, in despair, responds: "It must be patent to the merest dunce / Three persons can't soliloquize at once!"